Alex Samson Ntale

 Alex is a Principal Associate at ALN Uganda | MMAKS Advocates, one of the leading law firms in Uganda.
 Alex works with the employment and Litigation teams, and he handles litigation matters arising out of commercial disputes.

 Alex is actively involved in the employment practice.
-He routinely advises on an array of employment matters including but not limited to restructurings, review of employee handbooks, termination and dismissal of employees.
-He handles a number of employment related matters before the Industrial Court of Uganda and has participated in a number of employment law webinars, podcasts and conferences organised by the Employment Law Alliance and Uganda Law Society.
+He routinely advises on an array of employment matters, including but not limited to restructurings, review of employee handbooks, termination, and dismissal of employees.
+He handles several employment-related matters before the Industrial Court and Court of Appeal of Uganda.
+He has participated in several employment law webinars, podcasts and conferences organised by the Employment Law Alliance and Uganda Law Society.

 MEMBERSHIP IN PROFESSIONAL SOCIETIES

 - Member, Uganda Law Society